SlieT/colorClash/README.md

 		isn't visible nether (it seems like after some refreshes the images are cached and therefore it works).

-- when viewing the index.html in Chrome throws some errors (don't even know what its doing in Safari).
+- viewing the index.html in Chrome throws some errors (don't even know what its doing in Safari).